-This is a continuation of the Advanced Grammar course 073, which focuses on the common grammatical errors made by writers who are mastering essay writing skills.
+This is a continuation of the Advanced Grammar course 074, which focuses on the common grammatical errors made by writers who are mastering essay writing skills.
 This will include, but is not limited to sentence fragments, misplaced and dangling modifiers, and faulty parallelism.
 Grammar will be studied and practiced in and out of the classroom.
 As well, the course will focus on the development of advanced writing skills.
 Students will be expected to complete a significant amount of reading and writing outside of the classroom to meet the requirements of the course.
-This is a 40 hour course.
-Students will need access to a computer and the Internet during class time and when completing some of the homework.
+(5 weeks, 40 hrs.)